San7o/ledger-board/README.md

 This project aims to build a web app visualizer for personal finance data, saved in [Ledger](https://github.com/ledger/ledger) format.
 The application will use **neural networks** to predict the next transactions.
 The application will use the following technologies:
 - [x] backend: python (Django)
 - [x] frontend: Angular
-- [x] Gunicorn for serving WSGI server
+- [x] Gunicorn for performant WSGI
 - [x] Nginx as load manager and proxy
 - [ ] database: Redis
 - [ ] big data management: Spark, kafka,